mikedsharp/rebound/README.md

 ## Building the game for Windows

 1. I would recommend installing MinGW to get the C++ compiler and Make, you might need to do a bit of googling to figure out exactly how to do that
+   * To get started, try looking at https://winlibs.com , reading the preamble and then grabbing one of the GCC Zip archives on the same page.
+You will need to download, extract and then add the location you've extracted to your PATH via control panel/windows settings, the ZIP file contains a bin folder that you should add to your PATH, and then you'll be able to run g++ (the C++ compiler) and make (the build system that this project uses to compile the desktop version of the game)
-2. Install the SDL developer libraries and add the location where you've installed the libraries to the `windows.Makefile` file, it's probably easiest just to place it in the same location i've placed it, as referenced in the Makefile.
+3. Install the SDL developer libraries and add the location where you've installed the libraries to the `windows.Makefile` file, it's probably easiest just to place it in the same location i've placed it, as referenced in the Makefile.
-3. run `make -f build-scripts/windows/desktop.Makefile` and the game will build into the `bin/windows` folder
+4. run `make -f build-scripts/windows/desktop.Makefile` and the game will build into the `bin/windows` folder
-4. The DLLs and assets required to run the game will also be pulled into the `bin/windows` directory, so if you run `rebound.exe`, the game should start up and play correctly
+5. The DLLs and assets required to run the game will also be pulled into the `bin/windows` directory, so if you run `rebound.exe`, the game should start up and play correctly

 ## Building the game for Linux